-- A. The Louisiana Department of Wildlife and Fisheries and the Louisiana Office of State Fire Marshal has the primary responsibility for search and rescue.
-That responsibility includes coordination with support agencies to make sure that they develop and maintain plans and procedures. - B. The support agencies for search and rescue are responsible for developing and maintaining plans, procedures, and asset inventories to support the ESF 9 Coordinator.
-Support agencies include, but are not limited to: - 1.
-Louisiana National Guard - 2.
-Department of Agriculture and Forestry - 3.
-Department of Health and Hospitals - 4.
-Department of Corrections - 5.
-Department of Culture, Recreation & Tourism - 6.
-Louisiana State Police - 7.
-Department of Transportation and Development - 8.
-Louisiana State University Fire and Emergency Training Institute - 9.
-Department of Revenue Office of Tobacco and Control - 10.
-Non-Governmental Organizations (NGO)
+A. The Louisiana Department of Wildlife and Fisheries and the Louisiana Office of State Fire Marshal has the primary responsibility for search and rescue.
+That responsibility includes coordination with support agencies to make sure that they develop and maintain plans and procedures.

+- B. The support agencies for search and rescue are responsible for developing and maintaining plans, procedures, and asset inventories to support the ESF 9 Coordinator.
+Support agencies include, but are not limited to:

+- 1. Louisiana National Guard

+- 2. Department of Agriculture and Forestry

+- 3. Louisiana Department of Health

+- 4. Department of Corrections

+- 5. Department of Culture, Recreation & Tourism

+- 6. Office of Lieutenant Governor

+- 7. Louisiana State Police

+- 8. Department of Transportation and Development

+- 9. Louisiana State University Fire and Emergency Training Institute

+- 10. Department of Revenue Office of Alcohol and Tobacco Control

+- 11. Non-Governmental Organizations (NGO)